Fusarium head blight (FHB) is a destructive disease of wheat that can reduce grain yields and contaminate grain with toxins ...

 Plants use sophisticated molecular machinery to distinguish friend from foe, co-exist with other organisms and defend against pathogens.
 Similarly, plant pathogens have evolved intricate strategies to ...

 Growing several plant varieties in the same field for disease resistance is a longstanding agricultural practice, but can have unpredictable results.
-A study publishing September 12 th in the open ...
+A study suggests that plant-to-plant interactions ...